 ($377.27 (rent) – $203.60 (combined threshold)) x 0.75 = $65.13 each

-If the same couple is in receipt of disability income consisting of the veteran's 100% disability pension, the disability income rent test is applied.
+If the same couple is in receipt of disability income consisting of the veteran's 100% Disability Compensation Payment, the disability income rent test is applied.
 This is because the amount of disability income, $520.80 per fortnight (100% DP), exceeds the combined IFA for a couple of $320.00 per fortnight.
 As a result, the couple's combined rent assistance is reduced by 50 cents in the dollar for each dollar that exceeds $320.00.
 For the purposes of the disability income rent test formula, this is a reduction of 25 cents in the dollar for each member of the couple.

 The rent assistance reduction amount is: